marskar/summer-curriculum/pres.md

 # Objectives

-1. We will identify the stakeholders and form a working committee by 2019.
+1. Identify the stakeholders and form a working committee by 2019.
-2. We will work with the central government to approve the HPV vaccination program for high schoolers by 2020.
+2. Work with the central government to approve the HPV vaccination program for high schoolers by 2020.
 3. The working committee will pilot the program to validate the education program for kids and teachers by 2020.
-4. We will work with the central government to implement the HPV vaccination program by 2021.
+4. Work with the central government to implement the HPV vaccination program by 2021.
 5. Everyone involved will aim to vaccinate at least 40 percent of the population by 2022.

 # Education